God comforts us in all our affliction. Receive comfort from these promises of divine protection that God provides in His Word.

 Given what we know about the havoc hurricanes can leave, our insides start screaming for protection long before the storm arrives.
 Recently, I pulled up The Weather Channel app and the first image that popped on the screen was “the cone of uncertainty.”
 It’s used to describe where the eye of the storm could possibly travel.

 That phrase can make our hair stand on the back of our neck while hearing it alongside the negative possibilities of a future storm.
-While there may be a cone of uncertainty from hurricanes, we can be certain that our God is trustworthy!
+While there may be a cone of uncertainty from hurricanes, or any other storm or trouble, we can be certain that our God is trustworthy!

 The Easiest Ways to Lose Comfort